Erastuskanyatta/Website-vs-Web-app/index.md

 Getting the results of what they are searching for is what matters to the end-user.
 How they get the results is not their business.

 These products are created for the consumer by developers.
-Therefore, developer must be able to tell the difference between the two.
+Therefore, the developer must be able to tell the difference between the two.
 Some developers argue that the terms website and web application are similar, while others argue that they are not.
 Between the two types of developers who is wrong and who is correct?😕

 I was once among those who argued that the two terms mean the same, but after research, I found out that these are two different things.
 In this article, I'll try to highlight some of the main differences that have helped me understand the differences between websites and web applications.